Skip to main content

 Is an animal kept for personal enjoyment that does not meet the definition of Assistance Animal.

-Includes all on-campus housing for students, including, but not limited to, hales and apartments.
+Includes all on-campus housing for students, including, but not limited to, hales and TVA.

 The Handler must maintain control of the Service Animal through voice, signal, or other effective controls.
 The Handler must: (i) maintain control of the Service Animal at all times; and (ii) immediately clean up any waste from the Service Animal.